-Ocean City, New Jersey calls itself "America's Greatest Family Resort."
+Ocean City calls itself "America's Greatest Family Resort."
 It is a world-famous seashore community located in the heart of the Jersey Shore on a barrier island that lies between Great Egg Harbor and the Atlantic Ocean.

 Ocean City was named one of the favorite destination vacation spots within 300 miles of Billy Penn's statue by readers of the Philadelphia Inquirer.
-Ocean City offers eight miles of white sand beaches, which were rated one of the "Best Family Beaches in America" in 2007 by the Travel Channel and ranked the second best beach in New Jersey in the 2008 Top 10 Beaches Contest sponsored by the New Jersey Marine Sciences Consortium.
+Ocean City offers eight miles of white sand beaches, which are among the best-rated beaches in the area.

 11 of 12